GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 The key factor of this upgrade process that needs to be modeled is that people must ultimately decide to fund the expansions themselves and then carry through with that funding.
 The AIs are there to help guide the process to better outcomes, even if they take a little longer to make that better decision, but not hinder progress toward resolution with red tape.

-So Calvin sets up the UpgradeFunnels and launches the well-intended propaganda campaign, and Bondholder pledges start funneling in.
-Enterprises Bid on the Projects.
+So Calvin sets up the UpgradeFunnels and launches the well-intended propaganda campaign, and Bondholder UpgradePledges start funneling in—Enterprises Bid on the UpgradeProjects.

 You should know the general drill by now, but this one has some Upgrade bling:
-  - The Upgrades become UpgradeBRLAs,
+  - The UpgradeProjects become UpgradeBRLAs,
   - Giskard allocates TokenTorq
   - Daneel deploys bots
   - Giskard opens TokenTorqDrains
   - Robots process Oracles to build and launch a new Starship Data Center.
-  - Robots open TorqFountains when Oracles are fulfilled.
+  - Robots open TorqFountains as Oracles are fulfilled along the way.
-  - The UpgradeBRLA fires off UpgradeMintRequest darts to Issac
+  - The UpgradeBRLA fires off UpgradeMintRequest darts to Issac.
   - Isaac mints RoboTorq according to the torq_timeline in the UpgradeMintRequest
   - Bondholders receive their DistoStreams
   - DistoStreams get diverted to Calvin's UpgradeFunnels as UpgradePledges
-  - Funnels fund the UpgradeBRLA
+  - UpgradeFunnels continue to fund the UpgradeBRLA
-  - The Oracles used to continue processing the upgrade, spawning more RoboTorq, etc.
+  - The Oracles are used to continue processing the upgrade, spawning more RoboTorq, etc.

 This will need to be studied carefully to understand how much Torq should be applied to Oracles in this process.
 Oracles processed under this scheme may need to have special wage_share rates to avoid inflationary pressure.
 Again, another opportunity for many papers from Economists.
 I suspect upgrades will be one of the most studied aspects of this monetary system.